manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/CONTRIBUTING.md

 1. Add tests for the new changes
 1. Edit documentation if you have changed something significant
 1. Run `make codestyle` to format your changes.
-1. Run `make lint` to ensure that types, security and docstrings are okay.
+1. Run `make lint-all` to ensure that types, security and docstrings are okay.

 ## Other help